jvtoomey/Kris-Kringle-Generator-PHP/README.md

 This method has so many advantages:
 - It's radically cheaper.
 - It becomes a fun challenge, as you can now focus on finding 1 appropriate & interesting gift for your person.
-- It adds an element and mystery and curiosity for Christmas morning when the gifts are revealed.
+- It adds an element of mystery and curiosity for Christmas morning when the gifts are revealed.

 The problem was that we needed to draw names from a hat, but some of the relatives lived far away and wouldn't be around unti Christmas.
 I thought about dropping out and being the admin to randomly link names, but I wanted to participate too, so I devised this method to use the web, so everybody can get their name from the website.